AlaminBhuian/personnal_website/README.md

+## Description
 This is my very first try of react.
-So why not start it with my personal website(I don't own any).
+So why not start with my personal website(I don't own any).

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: